Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 Wee Kitty® Eco Plant Clumping Litter is a combination of sustainable and naturally absorbent wheat and soy fibers.

-It controls odor quickly and clumps.
+It controls odor quickly and clumps and absorbs 4 times its weight in liquid.

 Wee Kitty® Eco Plant Clumping Litter is low dust with little tracking.